remp2020/remp/Campaign/README.md

 You can use created snippets by adding `{{ snippet_name }}` to one of the fields used in banner content or in custom javascript & css.

+### Campaign Debugger

+To be able to debug live campaigns and troubleshoot problems, Campaign provides Campaign Debugger tool.

+#### Setup

+- Set `CAMPAIGN_DEBUG_KEY` in Campaign `.env` file.
+It can be any (preferrably random) value - you will be asked for the key later, when working with debugger.

+#### Running debugger

+- To start debugger, go to page that displays campaign(s) you want to debug and append `#campaignDebug` to the URL.
+- In the debugger window, fill in required parameters `Debug key` and `Campaign public ID` and submit.
+- After page reload, debugger should provide you with a reason why the particular campaign was shown/not shown.

 ### API Documentation

 Campaign provides a simple API for several tasks described bellow.